 Feeling guilty, you’ve had to walk away from your own parents?

 Feeling guilty because you’ve had to block and delete their friends and family?

 Feeling guilty about walking away from a toxic person because all they do is bring you down?

 Stop feeling guilty now.
 You’re a good person that’s done your best in challenging, horrendous circumstances.
 It’s ok.

 When you feel guilty about having to do something for your own happiness, it stops you from doing something practical and right to change it.

-You end up finding and making excuses to stop you from doing what you need to do to actually take control and solve the problem.
+You end up finding and making excuses to stop you from doing what you need to do actually to take control and solve the problem.

 You go around protecting your ego, and your pride, for fear of being judged by others.

 You need to know, and always remember, we all make mistakes, even if a narcissist will never admit to theirs and lay all the blame on your door, making you feel even worse, we are all human, it’s never a failure to make a mistake.

 We all make mistakes, we have no choice in that, we have no way around not making a single mistake, or sometimes repeating that same mistake, life happens, making mistakes is all about learning, we can not learn unless we make mistakes along the way.